 Before each class except the first, there will be a quiz on the issued covered in the previous class.
-The average of all the quiz results will count for 40% of the assessment.
+The average of all the quiz results will count for 13/30 of the assessment.
 The weakest quiz grade is discounted.
-For the third class meeting, the students will prepare a one-page web site that will state web site that they want to build.
-This statement should cover both the purpose of the web site and the site's architecture.
-The assessment of this statement will counts for assessment in the same way as a quiz counts.
-The remaining 60% will be assessed through the final web site.
+For the fifth class meeting, the students will prepare a one-page web site that will state web site that they want to build.
+This statement should cover both the purpose of the web site and the interactive components that it will contain, including all user interactions.
+The assessment of this statement will as 1/30 of the total.
+In the last class, the students and-in a two-page description of the architecture of the site.
+This covers a brief description the files, and overview on how information is flowing through the pages.
+If database tables are used, it covers a list of all tables with all columns, and the relationship that the columns have to user input or to an external source of data.
+This paper counts for 1/15 of the course.
+The remaining 7/15 will be assessed through the final web site.
 This site has to be handed one week after the date of the last class meeting.